What is "Unlawful Harassment"?

 It is a civil order of the court telling the person who harassed you not to bother you again.

-The Order is fully enforceable in any county in the State.
+The Order is fully enforceable in any county in Washington State.

 - Restrain the respondent from contacting you